Written by Ehsan Babrian the Isfahan’s representative of Persian Walk.

 But if you don’t have time to join us you can follow this blog.

-The third aspect making Isfahan Nesf-e-Jahan or half of the world is that we can even enjoy our day walking on a beautiful mountain and see the city under our feet and exercise or after a short ride reaching to a desert and relax there or maybe visiting some farmlands in villages out of the city or maybe sitting by river and canals filled with water and enjoy our picnic with family and friends.
-We may even want to listen to birds singing and enjoy their beauty in our visit to Birds Garden of Isfahan or relax in Isfahan Aquarium.
-So there are a lot of options to choose from and enjoy the time according to our mood.
+The third aspect of making Isfahan Nesf-e-Jahan or half of the world is that we can even enjoy our day walking on a beautiful mountain and see the city under our feet and exercise or after a short ride reaching a desert and relax there or maybe visit some farmlands in villages out of the city or maybe sitting by river and canals filled with water and enjoy our picnic with family and friends.
+We may even want to listen to birds singing and enjoy their beauty while visiting the Birds Garden of Isfahan or relaxing in the Isfahan Aquarium.
+So there are many options to choose from and enjoy the time according to our mood.

-Most of the travelers tend to buy the souvenirs they want such as Enamels, Calico, Marquetry, Engraving, Carpet and Termeh in Isfahan maybe it’s because of the rich culture of Isfahan that has its own products and handicrafts plus some souvenirs of other cities of Iran in the Bazaars around The Naghsh e Jahan Square.
-And makes the trip easier for travelers in Iran.
+Most travelers tend to buy the souvenirs they want such as Enamels, Calico, Marquetry, Engraving, Carpets, and Termeh in Isfahan maybe it’s because of the rich culture of Isfahan that has its own products and handicrafts plus some souvenirs of other cities of Iran in the Bazaars around The Naghsh e Jahan Square.
+It makes the trip easier for travelers in Iran.

-The last but not the least, Isfahan can be a heaven for foodies that it has its own traditional dishes such as Beryan which is all lamb meat and some fresh basil and a yummy traditional drink called Dough.
+The last but not the least, Isfahan can be heaven for foodies because it has its own traditional dishes such as Beryan which is all lamb meat and some fresh basil, and a yummy traditional drink called Dough.
 Or we may want to try Dizi which is made of peas, meat, tomatoes, and potatoes.
-Sometimes we want a sweet side dish to enjoy the meal and that’s the time we can order some Khoresht must or yogurt stew which is usually yellow and while trying it we can feel the flavor of high-quality Saffron in it and wish the dish never ends.
+Sometimes we want a sweet side dish to enjoy the meal and that’s when we can order some Khoresht must or yogurt stew which is usually yellow and while trying it we can feel the flavor of high-quality Saffron in it and wish the dish never ends.

 Now you tell me, isn’t Isfahan, the half of the world?

-You can join us and discover the half of the world on Isfahan Free Walking Tour.
+You can join us and discover the half of the world on the Isfahan Free Walking Tour.